oracle/terraform-provider-oci/website/docs/d/core_ip_sec_connection_tunnels.html.markdown

 # Data Source: oci_core_ipsec_connection_tunnels
 This data source provides the list of Ip Sec Connection Tunnels in Oracle Cloud Infrastructure Core service.

-Gets the lists of tunnel information for the specified IPSec connection.
+Lists the tunnel information for the specified IPSec connection.

 ## Example Usage